wely/DevCamp/HOL/dotnet/01-developer-environment/README.md

 1. We are going to use git to clone the DevCamp github repository to this development machine.
 Click on the Start menu, and type `cmd`

+    > NOTE: On some high resolution monitors (HIGH DPI), you will notice that the icons and command line windows appear small.
+If this is an issue, you can download [Remote Desktop Connection Manager 2.7](https://www.microsoft.com/en-us/download/details.aspx?id=44989)

 1. Change directory to the root using `cd c:\`

 1. Type `git clone https://github.com/AzureCAT-GSI/DevCamp.git` :